 Moving, uplifting, and funny, Shoulder to Shoulder tells the real-life stories of men overcoming loneliness and social isolation.
-A top-flight ensemble of singers and musicians bring stories to life on stage this November.
+A top-flight ensemble of singers and musicians bring stories to life on stage in May 2025.
 Shoulder to Shoulder is produced in partnership with Men’s Sheds Cymru.

 Find out more »